-Any residential development, including those developments consisting in whole or in part of bed units, shall set aside dwelling units for persons of low and moderate income as defined in this Article.
-Unless otherwise stated, the minimum set aside shall be 20% of the total number of units in the development.
-In assisted living residence developments, the set aside shall be a minimum of 5% of the total number of units of which at least half shall be affordable to persons of low income.
+A. Any residential development approved after January 28, 1998, including those developments consisting in whole or in part of beds counted as a residential dwelling, shall set aside dwelling units for persons of low and moderate income as defined in this Article.
+Unless otherwise stated or as may be required within specific zoning districts, the minimum set aside shall be 15% for those units that are leased and 20% of the total number of units for sale in the development.
+In assisted living residence developments, the set aside shall be a minimum of 5% of the total number of units or beds.
+At least half shall be affordable to persons of low income.
 Except on sites zoned to permit a residential density of 6 units per acre or greater, developments consisting solely of single family detached and/or duplex or two-family dwellings shall be exempt from these inclusionary requirements but shall pay an affordable housing fee pursuant to Article IX.
-Notwithstanding any requirement to the contrary, this section shall not apply to Eggert Crossing Village or Lawrence Plaza, or any senior residential cluster development.
+Properties shall not be permitted to be subdivided to avoid compliance with the inclusionary development requirements of this section.